A modern platform and a SCRUM Agile team to deliver Embedded BI - blog 2

 Add functionality and increase the user base

 Embedding analytics is giving a whole new dimension to the company by delivering fresh insights to those data consumers who can benefit from dashboarding to improve their work as they become smarter.
 It takes time to develop, but the end result is very rewarding.
-We are there for you to help you in technical design, development and maintenance.
+We are there to help you in technical design, development, and maintenance.

 Crystalloids help companies improve their customer experiences and build marketing technology.
 Founded in 2006 in the Netherlands, Crystalloids builds crystal-clear solutions that turn customer data into information and knowledge into wisdom.
 As a leading Google Cloud Partner, Crystalloids combines experience in software development, data science, and marketing, making them one of a kind IT company.
 Using the Agile approach Crystalloids ensures that use cases show immediate value to their clients and frees their time to focus on decision making and less on programming.